SignificoHealth/recco-android-sdk/docs/LOCAL_PUBLISHING.md

 Couple of Gradle Tasks are now generated both for project and module level, these tasks are included under `publishing`folder.

-__IMPORTANT:__ Gradle task list is large and slow to populate in Android projects.
+**IMPORTANT:** Gradle task list is large and slow to populate in Android projects.
 This feature by default is disabled for performance reasons.
 You can re-enable it in: Settings -> Experimental -> Do not build Gradle task list during Gradle sync.
 Then, sync your project again.

 All modules, are now provided with a gradle.properties file, so local publishing is flexible regarding the group, alias and version that will be set to the artifact.

-Make sure these files contain the information you expect your plublications to attend to.
+Make sure these files contain the information you expect your publications to attend to.
 The following snippet shows a possible attribute values configuration.

 ```groovy
 # Convention configuration